 If you're like me, knowing a bit of history makes all the difference in your trip.
 And in Poznan, there's more than a few things to note.
 This city was the first capital of the whole capital (well, there's a bit of competition between some between Poznan and nearby Gniezno) but Poznan is still one of the most important — you can find over 100,000 university students in this city alone!
 It's also fascinating to pay attention to the local language — people speak Polish here (as you might guess) but there's a unique dialect that uses words you can only find here.

 You'll find a handful of nearby cities you can easily travel to before or after your visit to Poznan.
 We've included the most detailed info on how to get there from Krakow (another Polish city we just adore) but also have some times for other locations in case you find yourself elsewhere in Poland or the nearby Czech Republic.

 In all cases, we love checking out options and booking on Omio, whether you want to travel by bus, train, or plane.

 By bus: One option would be to hop on a bus in Krakow and go straight to Poznan.
 This trip takes just over 7 hours and costs about $24 USD.

 By train: A quicker (and often cheaper) option is going via train which is just under 5 hours and typically costs around $16 USD.

 By plane: You might even want to consider just jumping on a flight.
-Traveling by plane is surprisingly cheap in Europe — you can often find flights for around $35 and it takes a little less than 4 hours.
-The biggest downside is that it's not a direct flight which means you'll have to hop over to Germany before getting on another plane to Poznan.
+Traveling by plane can be surprisingly cheap in Europe — you can often find flights to Pozan from a handful of major cities (including Krakow) for around $35.
+It's not a direct flight, so plan on a layover in Germany and arriving in Poznan within four hours or so.